The vairee Research Framework

 The core problem — flat vector matching in a complex world

 Current ATS and talent intelligence systems rely on vector-based semantic similarity: they compare the text of a CV against the text of a job description, rank by frequency and semantic proximity of relevant terms, and surface candidates whose documents most closely match.
+Industry data from Jobscan suggests around 75% of qualified candidates can be rejected by ATS screening because of formatting or keyword mismatch.

 This approach has four documented failure modes: